twallema/pySODM/docs/index.rst

-.. covid19-model documentation master file, created by sphinx-quickstart on Mon May  4 17:31:32 2020.
+.. pySODM documentation master file, created by sphinx-quickstart on Mon May  4 17:31:32 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.